elevatedthird/propel-components/README.md

 re-created by adding an entry to the `FORCE_RECREATE_STORIES` array

 ## Function Includes
 The [twig.js](https://github.com/twigjs/twig.js) library doesn't port over the function include syntax.
-If you are including a twig template within another, you must import that dependency into your story file.
-See the section-intro SDC for an example.
+There is custom function registed in the twig vite plugin to shim this syntax. **Due to how this function works, the component source code must be publically available**

 ## Specifying SDC Dependencies
 Some SDCs may include others or indirectly use another one.
 To mark a dependency, add the `needs` key to the `component.yml`.